stevenkoenig/git-novice-topdown/_episodes/05-history.md

 > 4.
 >
 > ~~~
-> Error because you have changed venus.txt without committing the changes
+> Error because you have changed equipment.txt without committing the changes
 > ~~~
 > {: .output}
 >